amogorkon/pypeduct/docs/argument_unpacking_spec.md

     B -- No --> C{Is Piped Value a Tuple?}
     C -- No (Not a Tuple) -->  I[Value is Passed As-Is at First Position] C -- Yes --> F{How Many Arguments in the Function?}
-    F -- Too Few Arguments --> G[Error: Not Enough Arguments] F -- Matches or Fills Defaults --> H[Function Called with Unpacked Arguments] F -- Too Many Arguments --> J[Error: function_name takes X positional arguments but Y were given]
+    F -- One Argument --> I[Value is Passed As-Is at First Position] F -- Too Few Arguments --> G[Error: Not Enough Arguments] F -- Matches or Fills Defaults --> H[Function Called with Unpacked Arguments] F -- Too Many Arguments --> J[Error: function_name takes X positional arguments but Y were given]